Why is Panama Geisha so Hyped?

 That’s an accurate description of the specialty coffee landscape within the last ten to fifteen years.

 Geisha is way more expensive than any other kind of coffee, and it has won way more prizes.
+In 2019 the most expensive coffee in the world was a Geisha from Panama that was sold for $1029 per pound.

 No matter, what type of measurement you use, this rare bean usually comes out on top.